armvirus/SinMapper/README.md

 # SinMapper

-kernel driver mapper that forcefully loads any signed kernel driver (legit cert) with a big enough section (example: .data, .rdata) to map your driver over. the main focus of this project is to prevent anti cheats from finding your driver and having the power to hook anything due to being inside of legit memory (signed legit driver).
+kernel driver mapper that forcefully loads any signed kernel driver (legit cert) with a big enough section (example: .data, .rdata) to map your driver over. the main focus of this project is to prevent modern anti-cheats (BattlEye, EAC) from finding your driver and having the power to hook anything due to being inside of legit memory (signed legit driver).

 ## Procedure
 1. The usermode program loads a signed driver of your choice (signed with any valid cert, example: microsoft, intel, etc...)